-Codes and standards are needed to ensure the safety of hydrogen and fuel cell systems and to facilitate the commercialization of hydrogen as a fuel.
+Codes and standards are needed to ensure the safety of hydrogen and fuel cell systems and to facilitate the use of hydrogen as a fuel.
 Building codes and equipment standards provide a systematic and accurate means of measuring and communicating product risk and insurability to the customer, general public, and fire-safety certification officials.

 "Codes" are established by jurisdictions—for example, building codes, fire codes, building ordinances, etc. Today, there are over 44,000 jurisdictions in the United States, and some of these existing jurisdictional codes could affect hydrogen use.
 "Standards" are agreed upon to ensure consistency, compatibility, and safety.
 Many organizations are cooperating in the development of codes and standards to ensure safety and encourage the safe commercialization of hydrogen uses.